 Boock is remarkable because she writes both group friendship among girls and one-on-one friendship between girls really beautifully.
 She also wrote about a young lesbian relationship in Dare, Truth or Promise.
 So she looked at that continuum implicitly.

-OTHER BOOKS ABOUT FEMALE FRIENDSHIPS
+OTHER STORIES WHICH EXPLORE FEMALE FRIENDSHIPS

 Animals by Emma J Unsworth